Green Roofs

 Types of Green Roof Systems

 There are two types of green roof systems: extensive and intensive.
-There is also some mention of a partial-intensive system, which falls between extensive and intensive on the scale of size and necessary maintenance.
+There is also a partial-intensive system, which falls between extensive and intensive on the scale of size and necessary maintenance.
 The main differences arise from design criteria and types of plants selected.
-Some features of each are listed below.

 • Typically contains one or two types of plants and minimal planting medium